romainsacchi/carculator_truck/docs/modeling.rst

 -----------------------------

-A number of inventories for fuel production and supply are used by *carculator*.
+A number of inventories for fuel production and supply are used by *carculator_truck*.
 They represent an update in comparison to the inventories used in the passenger vehicles model initially published by Cox et al.[5]_.
 The fuel pathways presented in Table 25 are from the literature and not present as generic ecoinvent datasets.